caro401/notes/notes/UV might be a useful python tool.md

 It is moving fast at the moment.
 Yay progress I guess, but it's a bit of a moving target to actually use or attempt to teach.

 UV can be the only tool you need for all the things?
-Including installing python itself (ish, it has some quirks because python doesn't really want to be a standalone thing even though [python-build-standalone](https://gregoryszorc.com/docs/python-build-standalone/main/index.html) exists).
+Including installing python itself (ish, it has some quirks because python doesn't really want to be a standalone thing even though [python-build-standalone](https://gregoryszorc.com/docs/python-build-standalone/main/index.html) exists, and Astral now maintain it!).

 `uv run` rather than activating virtual environments.